dsisco11/SiscosHooks/README.md

 A library for hooking into events within the <a href="http://store.steampowered.com/app/433340/">SlimeRancher</a> game.
 Please note it is the _PLAYER_ who needs to install this mod.
 Plugins cannot use it unless the player has it installed.
+Additionally plugin creators do not need any of the code from this library, they only need to reference the assembly.
+And read the wiki, the wiki is also important...

 ### What?